 Eligibility for admission to the Doctoral Program: Electing to pursue a CMHSAC degree does not in any way preclude a student from applying for admission to the Doctoral Program.
 CMHSAC students who wish to apply to the doctoral program are subject to the same admissions requirements that apply to those enrolled in the general MA.
-These requirements include: a satisfactory grade-point average; successfully passing the Assessment of Individual Differences course; and completing the elementary statistics requirement.
+These requirements include: a satisfactory grade-point average; successfully passing Research Methods (except for those in the Research MA Program); and successfully passing Introduction to Statistics and Research Design as mentioned above.